Venue: Zoom Webinar

-How GBF affects indigenous communities and what are their alternatives?
-(IIFB Targets, pdf, 2 MB)
+How GBF affects indigenous communities and what are their alternatives? (pdf, IIFB Targets)

 Ville-Veikko Hirvelä, convener, Siemenpuu Biocultural rights theme group:

-How global biodiversity loss continues to grow under the GBF and how to prevent this? (pdf, 60 KB)
+How global biodiversity loss continues to grow under the GBF and how to prevent this? (pdf)

 Indu Netam, president, Adiwasi Samta Manch, India: